Types of Light Bulb Bases

 • Single Pin (S): Often found in linear fixtures or tube lights, single-pin bulbs are simple in design and are used mainly in commercial or industrial settings.

-• Double Pin (D): This is the standard configuration for many bi-pin bases, providing a balance of easy installation and secure attachment
+• Double Pin (D): This is the standard configuration for many bi-pin bases, providing a balance of easy installation and secure attachment.

 • Triple Pin (T) and Quadruple Pin (Q): These are less common but are used in specialized equipment or high-performance lighting fixtures where additional stability or electrical contact is needed.